monad-crypto/protocols/README.md

 ## Form of entries

-Each protocol has its own json file in `testnet/PROTOCOL.json` or `mainnet/PROTOCOL.json`.
+Each protocol has its own json file in `{testnet,mainnet}/PROTOCOL.json`.
+Comments are allowed, following the [JSONC standard](https://jsonc.org/), in which case please create a `.jsonc` file.

 The key fields are:
 - `name`: Name of protocol.
 - `description`: Description of protocol.
 - `categories`: Categorization of the protocol as list of category::sub-category pairs, in order of closest, most general, match to furthest matching categories.
   * see the categorization section below to see available categories.
   * one category/sub-category pair is enough in most cases, however some protocols are associated with multiple categories.
 - `addresses`: A named mapping between contract concept and address.
-- `links`: Any links you are willing to provide (typically `project`, `twitter`, `github`, and `docs`).
+- `links`: Any links you are willing to provide (typically `project`, `twitter`, `github`, and `docs`)

 Here is an example of a file describing a protocol:
 ```json